 Stock photo sites typically give you a large format, high-resolution file.
 Don’t upload that.
 Like Godzilla, an image that size is silly-big and super dangerous.
 Here’s why: a large image from iStock can be 3000 pixels wide.
 A wide web design might be 1280 pixels.
 Your picture probably doesn’t need that whole width.

-Plus, an oversized image file slows down your page load time.
+Plus, an oversized blog post image file slows down your page load time.
 This frustrates visitors and ticks off search engines.
 Don’t upload the big version.
 Right-size it first.

 Fresh image files from your digital camera or phone can also be too big.
 Please resize those before you upload them to your website.